VH-EAN. Douglas C-47A-1-DK. c/n 12187.

 Entered onto the Australian Aircraft Register as VH-EAN - July 11, 1949

-Aircraft was withdrawn from service with intention of scrapping it - 1951
+The aircraft was withdrawn from service with the intention of scrapping it - 1951

 Cancelled from the Australian Aircraft Register - January 21, 1951

-Was rebuilt by Qantas and returned to airline service
+Rebuilt by Qantas for return to airline service

 Reregistered as VH-EBF - May 10, 1956